Introduction to Idealstan

 Empirical Example: U.S. Senate

-This package was developed for datasets that are in a long format, i.e., one row per person/legislator, item/bill, and any other covariate.
+This package was developed for datasets that are in a long format, i.e., one row per person/legislator, item/bill, and any other covariates.
 This data format departs from the traditional way of storing/using IRT/ideal point data, which is more commonly stored in a wide format with legislators/persons in the rows and items/bills in the columns.

 To demonstrate how the package functions empirically, I include in the package a partial voting record of the 114th Senate (excluding rollcall votes without significant disagreement) from the website www.voteview.com.
 We can convert this data, which is provided in a long data frame, to an idealdata object suitable for estimation by using the id_make function.
 Because the intention is to fit a binary outcome model (yes or no votes on bills), I recode the outcome to be 0 for no votes and 1 for yes votes as idealstan expects binary outcomes to be coded this way.